-Positive factors - Given the Negative outlook, a rating upgrade is unlikely for NWPL in the near term.
-The outlook can be revised to Stable if the actual generation performance of the wind power project improves closer to the appraised P-90 estimate, leading to healthy cash flows for the company and an improvement in its credit metrics, along with timely funding tie-up for the balance capital creditors.
+Positive factors - The ratings can be upgraded if the actual generation performance of the wind power project improves closer to the appraised P-90 estimate, leading to healthy cash flows for the company and an improvement in its credit metrics, along with timely funding tie-up for the balance capital creditors.

-Negative factors - The ratings would be downgraded if the actual generation performance continues to be weak, leading to the cumulative DSCR on the project debt remaining below 1.1x.
-Also, any significant increase in external debt, adversely impacting the coverage metrics of the company or weakening its liquidity profile could exert pressure on the ratings.
+Negative factors - The ratings would be downgraded if the actual generation performance continues to be weak, impacting the debt coverage metrics of the company or weakening its liquidity profile.